engine-programming/engine-programming.github.io/content/_index.md

 As part of your basic training, it is also useful to learn the fundamentals of algorithms and data structures.
 A book that uses C to teach them is [*The Algorithm Design Manual*](https://www.algorist.com/) by Steven Skiena.

 A website that offers fun exercises to practice algorithms and data structures is [*Advent of Code*](https://adventofcode.com/).
-New challenges are added every year in december.
+New challenges are added every year in December.

 # 2. Programming Languages